rempsyc/lavaanExtra/README.md

 ### Saturated model

-The first step is usually to look at the saturated `lavaan` model.
+One might decide to look at the saturated `lavaan` model first.

 ``` r
 # Calculate scale averages